Part of Applied System Dynamics - Relationships under activation

 • what repair would restore safety?

-This shifts the conversation from blame to pattern visibility.
+This shifts the conversation from blame to pattern visibility, without removing responsibility.

-Not: “Who is the problem?” but: “Which loop keeps producing this problem?”
+Not: “Who is the problem?” but: “Which loop keeps producing this problem — and what is mine to repair or do differently?”

 Which update route may fit?